Windhoek: Culture

 Windhoek is known as the art capital of Namibia.
 The National Art Gallery, National Theatre and the National Museum are all located here.
 Two locations are part of the National Museum, the Alte Feste (historical) showcases a range of colonial items such as wagons and domestic items, while the Owela Museum (scientific; named after Owela, a traditional game played with pebbles) contains displays of minerals, fossils and meteorites and gives an insight into traditional village life.
 There are also the Independence Memorial Museum, the National Library of Namibia and the Windhoek Public Library, built in 1925, next to the Alte Feste.
+Other museums in Windhoek include the Windhoek City Museum, the Transnamib Museum, the WIKA (Windhoek Karneval) Museum, the Old Wheelers Museum, the National Earth Sciences Museum, and the Erfenis Kultuursentrum.